ThirdRealityStudios/SquareAndMultiply/README.md

 **Square and Multiply**

-This is a simple implementation of the Square and Multiply.
+This is a simple implementation of the Square and Multiply algorithm.
 It is used for example for the RSA encryption algorithm.